Guiding leading-edge Boomers in discovering purpose and passion in life and ministry

 Richard L. Bergstrom, D.Min. is President of ChurchHealth, a non-profit, faith-based organization dedicated to pastoral renewal, church revitalization, and community transformation.
 He also serves as the Executive Pastor at Northshore Baptist Church in Kirkland, WA.
 Together with his wife, Leona, Richard serves as co-director of 2nd ½ for Him Ministries of Converge Worldwide (Baptist General Conference.)
 Richard has a B.A. degree in Psychology from Westmont College, Santa Barbara, California (1972); a Master of Divinity (M.Div) degree from Denver Seminary, Denver, Colorado (1976); and a Doctor of Ministry (D.Min.) degree from Western Seminary, Portland, Oregon (1984).
 He has served as a pastor in two churches, associate pastoral staff in three churches, as a denominational district executive minister, and as a church consultant.
 He is co-author of the book, Amazing Grays: Unleashing the Power of Age in Your Congregation, and Mastering Church Finances (1992, Multnomah Press).
 He and his wife, Leona, along with their son, Jonathan Bergstrom (Smallfire Films) produced “Musical Chairs,” a provocative 10-minute film about purpose in the second half of life.

 Leona Bergstrom is Director of Re-Ignite and Lifetime, ministry divisions of ChurchHealth.
 Along with Richard, Leona is co-director of 2nd ½ for Him Ministries of Converge Worldwide (Baptist General Conference).
 Leona has a B.A. degree in Sociology from Westmont College, Santa Barbara, California (1973).
 She is a Certified Aging Service Professional having completed certificate programs in Retirement Housing Administration, Human Service Management and Project Management.
 She has worked in the field of gerontology for 35 years, planning, implementing and managing a variety of social and health care programs for older adults and their families.
 She most recently served as Director of Programs for CRISTA Senior Community in Seattle, WA.
-Previously she has served as Director of Senior Health for St. Joseph Hospital in Bellingham, Washington, Community outreach educator for the Area Agency on Aging and as the Chair of the gerontology certificate program at Western Washington University.
-She is co-author of the book,Amazing Grays: Unleashing the Power of Age in Your Congregation and co-producer of the film Musical Chairs.
-She writes and speaks on the issues of midlife, aging and caregiving.
+Previously she has served as Director of Senior Health for St. Joseph Hospital in Bellingham, Washington, Community outreach educator for the Northwest Regional Council/Area Agency on Aging, and as the Chair of the gerontology certificate program at Western Washington University.
+She is co-author of the book ,Amazing Grays: Unleashing the Power of Age in Your Congregation and co-producer of the film Musical Chairs.
+She has published several articles and also speaks on the issues of midlife, aging and caregiving.

 The Bergstroms live in Seattle, Washington.